-If successful, Mrs von der Leyen would be the first woman to take on the Commission presidency, with responsibilities including proposing new EU laws, enforcing the bloc's rules and handling trade deals.
+Her responsibilities include proposing new EU laws, enforcing the bloc's rules and handling trade deals.

 Where does she stand on the big issues?

-- Migration: She spoke in favour of enlarging the eurozone and the EU's open-border Schengen area, and said the bloc should be ready to take in Western Balkan countries.
-She also pledged her commitment to reforming the EU's asylum system, which member states have been struggling with for years.
+- Migration: She said she was committed to reforming the EU's asylum system, which member states have been struggling with for years, with a reinforced border guard.
+She spoke in favour of enlarging the eurozone and the EU's open-border Schengen area, and said the bloc should be ready to take in Western Balkan countries.

-- Defence: The EU should invest in joint defence capacities that would complement those of the Nato alliance, she said, adding that the union should "become more assertive" towards the United States.
+- Defence: While backing Nato as the "cornerstone of our collective defence", she said the EU should invest in joint defence capacities that would complement those of the Western alliance.
+The EU should "become more assertive" towards the United States, she said.

-Born in Brussels, her family moved to Germany when she was 13.
-She studied economics at London's LSE and medicine in Hanover before going into politics.
+Later she studied economics at London's LSE and medicine in Hanover before going into politics.

-Now 60, Mrs von der Leyen is the mother of seven children, highly unusual in a country where the average birthrate is 1.59 children per woman.
+Now 62, Mrs von der Leyen is the mother of seven children, highly unusual in a country where the average birth rate is 1.59 children per woman.

-She is seen as a staunch integrationist, backing closer military co-operation in the EU and highlighting earlier this year the "potential Europe has to unify and to promote peace".
+She is seen as a staunch integrationist, backing closer military co-operation in the EU and highlighting the "potential Europe has to unify and to promote peace".

 Her appointment as German defence minister in 2013 was unexpected and followed three months of coalition talks between the CDU and the centre-left Social Democrats (SPD).

-As defence minister in the EU's most industrialised and populous country, she has argued for Germany to boost its military involvement in the North Atlantic Treaty Organisation (Nato).
+As defence minister in the EU's most industrialised and populous country, she argued for Germany to boost its military involvement in Nato.

-However, her tenure in the defence post has not been without incident.
+However, her tenure in the defence post was not without incident.

 In recent years, a litany of stories have exposed inadequacies in Germany's armed forces, from inoperable submarines and aircraft to shortages of personnel.

-A report published last year highlighted the shortfalls, saying they were "dramatically" hindering Germany's readiness for combat.
+A report published in 2018 highlighted the shortfalls, saying they were "dramatically" hindering Germany's readiness for combat.
 It said that no submarines or large transport planes were available for deployment at the end of 2017.